-- 1. Be sure burners are turned off.
+- 1. Be sure the burners are turned off.

 - 2. Remove the grates.

 - 3. Grasp the two front burner wells and lift up.

 Some models have dual support rods that will hold the cooktop up while you clean underneath it.

-Clean under the cooktop

-with hot, soapy water and a clean cloth.
+Clean under the cooktop with hot, soapy water and a clean cloth.
 If you removed your surface burners while cleaning, make sure they are properly seated when replacing them.

 After cleaning, lower the cooktop (be careful not to pinch your fingers).
-Lower cooktop gently to avoid blowing out pilot flames (on standing pilot models).